 4. Downsize Your Lifestyle

 Most of these costs are just a waste of your hard-earned cash.
-It’s especially important if you’re going to be on the road a lot more than usual.
+It’s especially important if you’ll be on the road much longer than usual.
 Eliminate some of these costs.
 Cutting back on expenses will free up more of your income.